codecentric/net_automatic_interface/README.md

 ## How to use it?

 1. Install the nuget: `dotnet add package AutomaticInterface`
-2. Create an Attribute with the Name `[GenerateAutomaticInterface]`.
-You can just copy the minimal code from this Repo (see the `AutomaticInterfaceAttribute` project).
-It's the easiest way to get that attribute because you cannot reference any code from the analyzer package.
-3. Let your class implement the interface, e.g. `SomeClass: ISomeClass`
+2. Let your class implement the interface, e.g. `SomeClass: ISomeClass`
-4. Build Solution, the Interface should now be available.
+3. Build Solution, the Interface should now be available.

 Any errors?
 Ping me at: christiian.sauer@codecentric.de